Skip to content

 Preemptible Is the workload preemptible

-Created by The subject that created the used
+Created by The user who created the workload

-Running/requested pods Number of running pods out of the requested
+Running/requested pods The number of running pods out of the requested

-Creation time The creation time of the workload
+Creation time The timestamp for when the workload was created

-Completion time The time the workload reached a terminal state (failed/completed)
+Completion time The timestamp the workload reached a terminal state (failed/completed)

-Data source(s) Data resources assigned to the workload
+Data source(s) Data resources used by the workload

 GPU compute allocation Amount of GPU devices allocated